Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/reports/_index.md

   {{< hint type=important >}}
   Updates will need to be made prior to presenting to any audience.
   {{< /hint >}}
-## SYNOPSIS
-Well-Architected Reliability Assessment Report Generator Script

-## DESCRIPTION
-The script `3_wara_reports_generator` processes the Excel file created by the `2_wara_data_analyzer` script and generates the final PowerPoint and Word reports for the Well-Architected Reliability Assessment.

 ## PARAMETERS